 #7 Are the staff happy and engaged with the children in their care?

 Notice the atmosphere and listen to the staff around.
 Do the staff seem happy and caring, and are they paying attention to the needs of the children and showing an interest?

 #8 Activities, toys & equipment

 Pay special attention to the activities that are on offer in the nursery.
 Are they fun and exciting?
 Is there enough variety to keep children engaged and stimulated?
 Your child will come into contact with a lot of equipment and resources and it’s important that the toys and play apparatus are safe and well maintained.

-By following these Top 10 Tips when you visit prospective child care providers you’ll soon be able to make an informed decision on which is the right nursery to choose for your child.
+By following these Top 10 Tips when you visit prospective childcare providers, you’ll soon be able to make an informed decision as to which is the right nursery to choose for your child.

 Remember, a good nursery should welcome the chance to show off their facilities and expertise in providing the highest quality of care for your child.
 They will also understand your concerns and should put you at ease.